Task Force on Respect and Equality

 - Produce an annual report for the Office of the President for submission to the Board of Governors

-- Review and make recommendations on proposals from the Human Rights Office for new sexual violence training programs, oversee implementation and coordination of these programs and monitor their effectiveness
+- Review and make recommendations for sexual violence training programs.
+Oversee implementation and coordination of these programs and monitor their effectiveness

 - Monitor access to and implementation of academic accommodations and implementation of other measures aimed at ending sexual violence on campus while using a survivor-centered approach